Normaliz/Normaliz/ReadMe.md

 Normaliz offers the API libnormaliz that allows the user to access tNormaliz computations from any C++ program.

 The frontend Normaliz reads input files and writes output files.
-There is a wide variety of input types to specify polyhedra and lattices by generators (vertices, extreme rays) or by constraints (inequalities, equations and congruences).
-The user sets computation goals and chooses algorithmic variants through comman line options.
+There is a wide variety of input types to specify polyhedra and lattices by generators (vertices, extreme rays, bases) or by constraints (inequalities, equations and congruences).
+The user sets computation goals and chooses algorithmic variants through command line options or the input file.

 Online exploration of Normaliz: https://mybinder.org/v2/gh/Normaliz/NormalizJupyter/master